Jeremycouturier/NcorpiON/README.md

 	git clone git@github.com:Jeremycouturier/NcorpiON.git

-or if you prefer, you can simply download the repository to your computer.
+or if you prefer, you can simply download this repository to your computer.
 If you install NcorpiON through ```git```, you can later on get updates by running ```git pull```

 Note that the production of animations requires ```ffmpeg``` to be installed on your system.
 Run

 	sudo apt-get update && sudo apt-get install ffmpeg

-on Debian based distros and
+on Debian based distros or

 	sudo dnf update && sudo dnf install ffmpeg

-on Red Hat based distros.
+on Red Hat based distros to install it.

 ## Simulation

-To run a simulation, you need to update the file ```src/parameters.h``` accordingly (see <https://ncorpion.com/#setup> for details)
+To run a simulation, you need to update the file ```src/parameters.h``` accordingly(see <https://ncorpion.com/#setup> for details)

 In order to simulate and to produce an animation, first run

-	./ncorpion.sh number_of_images_to_be_produced some_path
+	./ncorpion.sh number_of_images some_path

 This will run the simulation and create the images of the animation.
-The number of images depends on the duration of the simulation and the frequency of outputs.
+The number of images depends on the duration of the simulation and the frequency of outputs chosen in the file ```src/parameters.h```.
 Then, once all images have been produced, assemble the animation with

 	cd some_path/gif && ./ncorpion_animation.sh